patrickcash/Really/README.md

 ## Tech stack

-React and Redux frontend with Django Rest Framework backend
+React and Redux frontend with SASS styling
+Django with Django Rest Framework backend

 ## Running the app